 The appropriate dosage of Phenobarbital will significantly vary among different breeds of dogs.
 It is imperative that your veterinarian decides on the accurate dose after considering your dog's weight, the severity of the seizures, and how often they occur.

 In most cases, your vet will direct you to administer Phenobarbital every 12 hours.
-Typically, the starting dose of Phenobarbital for dogs is 1 to 2 mg per pound of bodyweight.
+Typically, the starting dose of Phenobarbital for dogs is around 1 mg per pound of bodyweight.
 With all drugs, but particularly with Phenobarbital, it is extremely important that you do not miss a dose as it can cause your dog to have a severe seizure episode.
-If for any reason you do miss a dose, never (bold) double up on the next dose.
+If for any reason you do miss a dose, NEVER double up on the next dose.
 Give your dog the missed dose as soon as possible and then carry on with the usual routine of another dose every 12 hours.

 Dogs Who Should NOT Take Phenobarbital

-If your dog has any of the following health conditions, they should not take Phenobarbital:
+If your dog has any of the following health conditions, they should not take phenobarbital:

 - Addison’s disease